 Central to the creation of the PPSR is the intention to improve levels of debt protection, both for individuals, and for organisations who have an interest in secured personal property, as well as being for those who are involved in potential transactions related to collateral.
 As the sole source of national information on personal property, the register aims to eliminate any uncertainties around validity of the search results, as it is committed to supplying the most current information possible.

-The final transitional period provided under the Personal Property Securities Act 2009 (Cth) (PPSA) is coming to a close.
+The final transitional period provided under the Personal Property Securities Act 2009 (Cth) (PPSA) is closed.
 This ‘period of grace’ provided time for users to update migrated registrations to meet the requirements of the PPSR.
-The transition period ends on 30 January 2017 for registrations that were migrated without an end date.
-Find out more.
+The transition period ended on 30 January 2017 for registrations that were migrated without an end date.